-Ralph Lauren is responsible for creating one of the most successful fashion concerns in the second half of the 20th century.
+Ralph Lauren is responsible for creating one of the most successful fashion companies in the second half of the 20th century.

 His billion-dollar empire was built on his genius for creating the “American look” – in effect holding up New York as worthy of competing with the world’s fashion capitals such as Paris.